Categories

 PDH hours are available (2.5).
 Instructions on how to receive your credits will be given at the event.

-On-site fee includes: dinner –roast turkey, potatoes, vegetable, and salad with a light beverage..
+On-site fee includes: dinner –roast turkey, potatoes, vegetable, and salad with a light beverage.

-REGISTER AND PAY HERE-OPTIONS: FULL/STUDENT/VENDOR/ON-LINE
+REGISTER AND PAY HERE

 Please contact Jim Witman jwitman@comcast.net for additional information regarding vendor participation, and banner or logo placement.

-Deadline for registration, Wednesday, November 15.
+Deadline for registration, Tuesday, November 18.

 QUESTIONS: Call 717 299 6860 and leave a message.

-COME JOIN US FOR A GREAT EVENING, NOVEMBER 16!
+COME JOIN US FOR A GREAT EVENING, NOVEMBER 19!

 http://www.afe.org